tschmutzer/kmasker/HOWTO.md

 ### What will happen?
 Git downloads the repository and the submodules (e.g. gffread).
 The scripts downloads HolyBuildBox and starts to compile all components in src and external_src.
+The compiled applications will be portable across different Linux distributions.
 Afterwards the whole kmasker folder will be zipped.
 In the end the intermediate docker containers and images are removed.